 (b) any requirement under the Land Administration Act 1997 section 75 for the written permission of the Minister responsible for the administration of that Act to be obtained for the transfer of the interest under the lease had been complied with.

-[Section 35 inserted by No. 32 of 2016 s.
+[Section 35 inserted: No. 32 of 2016 s.
 125.]

 Division 2 — Transitional provisions for Universities Legislation Amendment Act 2016

-[Heading inserted by No. 32 of 2016 s.
+[Heading inserted: No. 32 of 2016 s.
 125.]

 36. Term used: commencement day